Chickens in the garden

 Zeaxanthin macular degeneration

-Eggs and corn are the solution to "zeaxanthin macular degeneration;" don't be one of the two million Americans who are needless blind because of a deficiency; you need lutein too.
+Free range eggs and corn are the solution to "zeaxanthin macular degeneration;" don't be one of the two million Americans who are needlessly blind because of a deficiency; you need lutein too.
 Chickens in the garden have many benefits, not least you will have a lower chance of losing your eyesight in your dotage.

 Find the links to those topics highlighted in bold by copying and pasting into the Site Search tab in the main menu above.